rishvanth-kp/its_a_scam/doc/content/10x_atac_seq_qc.md

 visualized across all cell in a sample as a first step prior to any analysis.
-Though, these metrics could also be useful after the user as clustered and/or annotated the data where the metrics can be stratified by the cluster ID that is useful for comparing differences between clusters.
+Though, these metrics could also be useful after the user as clustered and/or annotated the data where the metrics can be stratified by the cluster ID and are useful for comparing differences between clusters.

 ## Alignment statistics
 `samtools flagstat` is extremely useful to get alignment statistics